amancevice/fest/README.md

 ## Prerequisites

-Before beginning, you will need to create and configure a [facebook app](./docs/facebook.md#facebook) to acquire the access keys to use Graph API.
+Before beginning you will need to create and configure a [facebook app](./docs/facebook.md#facebook) and use it to acquire a page access token for Graph API.

-For Google, you will need to set up a [service account](./docs/google.md#google) for to authenticate with Google APIs.
+You will also need to set up a Google [service account](./docs/google.md#google) to acquire a credentials file to authenticate with Google APIs.

 ## Installation